 What is the process for preparing for YAGP?

 We held an audition.
 Since then the students have been learning classical and contemporary repertoire that they work on from August through March in one-on-one coaching sessions.
 Then we travel to a semifinal where they will perform and take master classes with leading ballet teachers.
-If students are chosen to participate in the finals, they travel to NYC where the are part of the top 20% of competitors from around the world, and are considered for scholarships and contracts from top schools and companies internationally.
+If students are chosen to participate in the finals, they travel to NYC where they are part of the top 20% of competitors from around the world and are considered for scholarships and contracts from top schools and companies internationally.

 What is the most important thing you want your students to learn?